maet3608/ml-papers/README.md

 [mixup: Beyond Empirical Risk Minimization](https://arxiv.org/abs/1710.09412):
 Linear interpolation with random factor between samples in a batch.
 Interpolation is on input AND output data, which requires that data is numerical, e.g. images and one-hot-encoded labels and that loss function can handle no-binary labels.
 Easy to implement, paper shows good results.
+[Reviewer comments](https://openreview.net/forum?id=r1Ddp1-Rb) are interesting as well.
 Supported in [nuts-ml](https://maet3608.github.io/nuts-ml/nutsml.html#nutsml.batcher.Mixup)